— How It Works

 — Take the Next Steps

-We recruit the majority of our law student volunteers at the beginning of the schools year.
-If you are interested in volunteering please email the Program Manager at your law school
+We recruit the majority of our law student volunteers at the beginning of the school year.
+If you are interested in volunteering please email the Program Manager at your law school.

 No Events on The List at This Time